 Our current Strategic Plan was created with parental and community involvement, and we sent a district-wide survey to gather further input from stakeholders.
-Board Education Strategic Plan Goal: Cultivate partnerships with families and the community to pupper and expand social and learning opportunities for all students.
-All of our K-4 elementary schools have PTOs that actively engage parents into the school community.
-Parents and staff meet monthly to plan events, such as the annual furing MCTeacher nights at McDonald's, and holiday parry and events in order to bring parents and families into the schools.
-Our 5th-8th grade buildings invite parents into the school for awards assemblies and sporting events to celebrate students' academic and athletic achievements.
-The staff also connects with families to apparent-teacher conferences, Dack to school nights, and club and athletic events at the school.
-The HS staff connects with parents at parent-teacher conferences, back to school shopts, and club and athletic events.
-The district de BPAC connects families to schools through various events throughout the year.
+Board of Education Strategic Plan Goal: Cultivate partnerships with families and the community to support and expand social and learning opportunities for all students.
+All of our K-4 elementary schools have PTOs that actively engage parents into the school formunity.
+Parents and staff meet monthly to plan events, such as the annual fun fair, McTeacher nights at McDonald's, and holiday party and events in order to bring parents and families into the school Sour Sth-8th grade buildings invite parents into the school for awards assemblies and sporting events to celebrate students' academic and athletic achievements.
+The staff also connects with families to support all cub and athletic events at the school.
+The HS staff connects with families to support all expandents families in schools hore.
 They host family and staff events for all ages.
-The district also sends a community malier in our schools.
-The community malier highlights initiatives throughout the district and provides updates to the community on strategic plan goals.
-Through this communication process, it is our intention that all stakeholders will feel invited to the table to be a part of the development of our LEA plans, so that the plans and related activities represent the needs of varied populations.
+The district also events families to school sthrough various events throughout the year.
+They host family and staff events for all ages.
+The district also semanuity mailer to all residents so school shtrough various events throughout the year.
+They host family and staff events for all ages.
+The district also semanuity mailer to all residents os that all stakeholders know what is happening in our schools.
+The community maile highlights initiatives throughout the district and provides updates to the community mailer and grade activities represent the needs of varied populations.

 Our current Strategic Plan was created with parental and community involvement, and we sent a district-wide survey to gather further input from stakeholders.
 Board of Education Strategic Plan Goal: Cultivate partnerships with families and the community to support and expand social and learning opportunities for all students.
-All of our K-4 elementary schools have PTOs that actively engage parents into the school community.
-Parents and staff meet monthly to plan events, such as the annual fun fair, McTeacher nights at McDonald's, and holiday party and events in order to bring parents and families into the schools.
-Our 5th-8th grade buildings invite parents into the school for awards assemblies and sporting events to celebrate students' academic and athletic achievements.
+All of our K-4 elementary schools have PTOS that actively engage parents into the school community.
+Parents and staff meet monthly to plan events, such as the annual fun fair, MCTeacher nights at McDonald's, and holiday party and events in order to bring parents and families into the schools.
+Our Sth-8th grade buildings invite parents into the school for awards assemblies and sporting events to celebrate students' academic and athletic achievements.
 The staff also connects with families at parent-teacher conferences.
 Our HS booster club connects with families to support all club and athletic events at the school.
 The HS staff connects with parents at parent-teacher conferences, back to school nights, and club and athletic events.
 The district-wide BPAC connects families to schools through various events throughout the year.
 They host family and staff events for all ages.
 The district also sends a community mailer to all residents so that all stakeholders know what is happening in our schools.
 The community mailer highlights initiatives throughout the district and provides updates to the community on strategic plan goals.
 Through this communication process, it is our intention that all stakeholders will feel invited to the table to be a part of the development of our LEA plans, so that the plans and related activities represent the needs of varied populations.